 Households using uncertified wood stoves, wood inserts, or fireplaces as a primary heat source are eligible for an incentive towards replacing their old heating device with a cleaner option.
-The incentive amount will be determined by each District in coordination with CAPCOA, but may not exceed a maximum of \$5,000.
+The incentive amount will be determined by each District in coordination with CAPCOA, but may not exceed a maximum of \$5,000 for wood stove, pellet stove, or electric stove heater or \$10,000 for electric heat pump.
 The general structure of incentives must adhere to the following rules:

-- Low-income households and households located in disadvantaged or low-income communities will be eligible to replace their heating device for little or no cost.
+- Low-income households and households located in disadvantaged or low-income communities or on tribal lands will be eligible to replace their heating device for little or no cost.
 They will qualify for a higher incentive (Enhanced Incentive).
-The maximum allowable Enhanced Incentive level is \$5,000; - All other households, regardless of their income, will qualify for a smaller incentive (Standard Incentive) to be applied towards the purchase and installation of the new device.
-CAPCOA, in coordination with the District, will determine the maximum allowable Standard Incentive level, not to exceed \$5,000; and - CAPCOA, in coordination with the District, will implement the Program with the goal of directing 75 percent of the funds for Enhanced Incentives to help lowincome households and households in disadvantaged and low-income communities replace their old wood stoves for little or no cost.
+The maximum allowable Enhanced Incentive level is \$10,000 for an electric heat pump and \$5,000 for all other types of heating devices; - All other households, regardless of their income, will qualify for a smaller incentive (Standard Incentive) to be applied towards the purchase and installation of the new device.
+CAPCOA, in coordination with the District, will determine the maximum allowable Standard Incentive level, not to exceed \$5,000 for an electric heat pump and \$2,500 for all other types of heating devices; and

+- CAPCOA, in coordination with the District, will implement the Program with the goal of directing 75 percent of the funds for Enhanced Incentives to help low-income households and households in disadvantaged and low-income communities, with an emphasis on outreach to households located on tribal lands within the District, replace their old wood stoves for little or no cost.
 This goal could be accomplished in a variety of ways and Districts are encouraged to explore different options to assist in meeting this Program-wide goal.
-Examples of two possible scenarios could include: - Conducting a District-wide solicitation during which all applications would be collected and reviewed and priority would be given to those Applicants qualifying for Enhanced Incentives. - o Implementing the Project in two phases.
-During the first phase, only applications from low-income households and households in disadvantaged and low-income communities would be accepted.
+Examples of two possible scenarios could include: - Conducting a District-wide solicitation during which all applications would be collected and reviewed, and priority would be given to those Applicants qualifying for Enhanced Incentives. - Implementing the Project in two phases.
+During the first phase, only applications from low-income households and households in disadvantaged and low-income communities or on tribal lands would be accepted.
 During the second phase, the Project would be open to all Applicants.

 Every Applicant using an uncertified wood stove or fireplace as a primary source of heat for their home qualifies for a Standard Incentive without any need for income verification.
-To qualify for the higher Enhanced Incentive, the Applicant must reside in a disadvantaged or a low-income community or demonstrate a household income not exceeding a low-income threshold specified below.
-Income verification will not be required for Applicants residing in disadvantaged or low-income communities.
+To qualify for the higher Enhanced Incentive, the Applicant must reside on tribal land or in a disadvantaged or a low-income community or demonstrate a household income not exceeding a low-income threshold specified below.
+Income verification will not be required for Applicants residing on tribal lands or in disadvantaged or low-income communities.

-Applicants residing outside of disadvantaged and low-income communities wishing to be considered for Enhanced Incentives are required to demonstrate that their household income does not exceed one of the following thresholds:
+Applicants residing outside of disadvantaged and low-income communities and tribal lands wishing to be considered for Enhanced Incentives are required to demonstrate that their household income does not exceed one of the following thresholds:

-- 1) 80 percent of the Statewide Median Household Income (MHI); 19 or - 2) County-specific California Department of Housing and Community Development (HCD) low-income limits.
+- 1) 80 percent of the Statewide Median Household Income (MHI);19 or - 2) County-specific California Department of Housing and Community Development (HCD) low-income limits.20

 Districts will be responsible for verifying household income eligibility.
-Districts can qualify an Applicant based on the higher allowable maximum income (80 percent MHI or HCD low-income limits).
+Districts can qualify an Applicant based on the higher allowable maximum income (80 percent MHI or HCD lowincome limits).

-For purposes of the Woodsmoke Reduction Program, there are multiple methods to demonstrate household income eligibility.
+For purposes of the Program, there are multiple methods to demonstrate household income eligibility.
 Applicants may demonstrate eligibility by presenting pay stubs or tax returns for each person living in the residence to District personnel for verification and, if qualifying using the HCD low-income limits, reporting the number of people in the household.